Child Entrapment Hazards in Residential Elevators

 Remember, too, that property owners owe their visitors a duty of care, whether that property is a business or a private home.
 If you or your child sustains an injury in or near an elevator, you may have grounds for a premises liability claim.
 If the injury was caused by a design or manufacturing defect, or a failure to warn about potential dangers, the manufacturer may be liable.

 Was your child injured in or near a residential elevator?
 You might have a claim against the elevator manufacturer.
-Call Claggett & Sykes Law Firm in Las Vegas or Reno at 702-333-7777, or complete our contact form to schedule a consultation.
+Call Claggett & Sykes Trial Lawyers in Las Vegas or Reno at 702-333-7777, or complete our contact form to schedule a consultation.
 We serve clients throughout Nevada.